crmartella/WorldHappinessReportMSUBootcamp/README.md

     - Achieve at least 75% classification accuracy or 0.80 R^2 score.
         - We were able to achieve a 0.9316 R^2 score.
 5. **Data Model Optimization**
-    - The model optimization and evaluation process shows iterative changes made to the model
+    - The model optimization and evaluation process shows iterative changes made to the model.
     - The resulting changes in model performance is documented in either a CSV/Excel table or in the Python script itself.
     - Overall model performance is printed or displayed at the end of the script.
 6. **Draw Conclusions**